Do You Really Need An Estate Plan?

+"I don't actually have an estate, so I don't need an estate plan."
 It's a popular belief that unless you have millions or bajillions of dollars, you don't have an estate.
 It's common for people to say, "Estate Planning isn't something I need; I don't have an estate."

-What Does My Estate Consist Of?
+What Does Your Estate Consist Of?

 Most people own at least some or all of those types of assets, but even if you own just one, the laws that we abide by consider that to be your estate.

-Who Determines My Estate if I Don't?
+Who Determines Your Estate if You Don't?